• Skip to primary navigation

 Stop Laptop Going to Sleep When Lid Is Closed

-In general, the most common reason for users looking for a way to stop the Laptop from going to sleep when the Lid is closed is to avoid the possibility of the Laptop in sleep mode being placed in its case.
+In general, the reason for users looking for a way to stop the Laptop from going to sleep when its Lid is closed is to avoid the possibility of the Laptop in Sleep Mode being placed in its case or carry bag.

-When a Laptop in sleep mode is placed in its case, there is always the possibility of the Laptop being damaged due to build-up of heat, which can occur due to the Laptop still being active and producing heat.
+When a Laptop in Sleep Mode is carried around in its case, there is always the possibility of the Laptop waking up and being damaged due to build-up of heat.

 Advertisement